quicwg/base-drafts/draft-ietf-quic-transport.md

 specification needs to describe the format and assigned semantics of any fields in the frame.

-Expert(s) are encouraged to be biased towards approving registrations unless they are abusive, frivolous, or actively harmful (not merely aesthetically displeasing, or architecturally dubious).
+Expert(s) SHOULD be biased towards approving registrations unless they are abusive, frivolous, or actively harmful (not merely aesthetically displeasing, or architecturally dubious).